shandakei/GA-Project-2/README.md

 Working full-stack is like throwing a ball at a bumpy wall, then it has to hit 6 other walls in the right place, then catching it one handed with your off-hand.

 As usual, planning ahead is key.
 Without a flow diagram and trello dashboard to keep track of my progress, this project would have taken twice as long.

+Either, do not make your code more complicated when working with servers and databases when debugging an error OR handle errors at every 1 or 2 new lines of code.